adelq/learnxinyminutes-docs/haskell.html.markdown

 ---

 Haskell was designed as a practical, purely functional programming language.
-It's famous for it's monads and it's type system, but I keep coming back to it because of it's elegance.
+It's famous for its monads and its type system, but I keep coming back to it because of its elegance.
 Haskell makes coding a real joy for me.

 ```haskell